Michele Weissenhofer: High School

 Choosing to focus on her club career with Eclipse Select Soccer Club, Weissenhofer only played three years of high school soccer at Neuqua Valley High School.
 In 2005 she won a state title alongside her future college teammates, Brittany Bock and Amanda Clark.

 College

 Weissenhofer attended the University of Notre Dame.
 She was sidelined for portions of her tenure with the Fighting Irish due to injuries, but still notched 90 games-played with 63 starts.
 During her tenure, Notre Dame won three Big East Conference titles.
 The team made four consecutive trips to the NCAA College Cup (Weissenhofer and the rest of her senior class were only the second Notre Dame group to achieve this), including making it to the championship game in 2006 and 2008.

 WPS

 Weissenhofer was selected by the Chicago Red Stars with the 33rd overall pick in the 2010 WPS Draft.
 Although she didn't make the first team roster, she was added to the developmental roster.

 Frauen-Bundesliga

-In July of 2010, Weissenhofer joined SGS Essen to play in the Frauen-Bundesliga.
-She stayed with the club through March of 2011, scoring six goals in twenty-three games.
+In July 2010, Weissenhofer joined SGS Essen to play in the Frauen-Bundesliga.
+She stayed with the club through March 2011, scoring six goals in twenty-three games.